 About

-Chelonia Ceramics is a very small, solo-run business specializing in small batches of thoughtful porcelain pottery, designed and handcrafted by Amber Wallour in West Michigan.
+Chelonia Ceramics is a very small, solo-run business specializing in small batches of thoughtful porcelain pottery, designed and handcrafted by me, Amber Wallour in West Michigan.

 .